opencadc-metadata-curation/collection2caom2/README.md

 1. The 3 types of read access tuples can be generated in two ways:
     1. The collection can be configured (sc2repo.properties) with an operatorGroup (aka CADC), and staffGroup (aka NGVS) and these directly enable creation of tuples for those two groups; if staffGroup is set, then a 3rd option proposalGroup=true enables generation of groups based on Observation.collection and Observation.proposal.id (and as a side effect, creation of those groups and adding the staffGroup as admin); the TEST collection has the full config; None of these are set for NGVS so no tuples are generated.
      1. in CAOM-2.4 these permissions are part of the model and read access group URIs can be included in the observation;  thus the client could in principle create arbitrary tuples; this hasn't been done before and it could be a good idea or a bad one depending on the case at hand and how much responsibility the client wants to take (vs using the simple canned rules)

+### MultiPolygon

+The use cases for defining boundaries do not include holes.

+At the plane level, the searchable (indexed) Plane.positiion.bounds is just the simple Polygon or Circle; the Plane.position.bounds.samples MultiPolygon can store the exact boundaries/coverage (including holes) but there is no way to search that would, for example, exclude data where the target coordinates were in the hole or even between disjoint areas.
+So, while in principle the plane metadata supplied could include holes, the server-side computation does not (can not?) be made to generate it.
+Creating a number of artifacts/parts/chunks/ that don't match the file structure would end up being worse.
+Right now, the best that can be done is to ignore the hole and just store the encompassing polygon.

 ### Outstanding Questions